isinedo/technical-notes/08_confidence_intervals.md

 n = {(z_{\alpha \over 2})^2 \bar{p}(1 - \bar{p}) \over (ME_{p})^2}
 $$

 However, in practice, population parameters are unknown.
 To solve this problem, statisticians have argued that sample sizes can be determined using a combination of estimates from past studies and statistical simulations.
-Statistical simulations is left out of this technical note for now.
+Statistical simulations are left out of this technical note.